yzy123/tensorflow_yzy_edit/README.md

 ## Project Instruction:

 * Learn how to use gitup on Youtube Channel:LearnCode.academy (https://www.youtube.com/watch?v=0fKg7e37bQE&t=463s)

 * Learn how to install Tensorflow on computer on Tensorflow official website (https://www.tensorflow.org/install/install_mac#ValidateYourInstallation)

+* Choose one module "Video Prediction" and modify it.

+## Original Module Content

 *A TensorFlow implementation of the models described in [Unsupervised Learning for Physical Interaction through Video Prediction (Finn et al., 2016)](https://arxiv.org/abs/1605.07157).*